ibarwick/firebird_fdw/README.md

   A Firebird SQL statement producing a result set which can be treated like a read-only view.
 Cannot be used together with the `table_name` option.

-- **updatable** as *boolean*
+- **updatable** as *boolean*, default value comes from the same FOREIGN SERVER option.

-  A boolean value indicating whether the table is updatable.
-Default is `true`.
+  A value indicating whether the table is updatable.
 Note that this overrides the server-level setting.
   Cannot be set for the `query` option.

 - **estimated_row_count** as *integer*